The population of Winnipeg is 727,500 people. This makes Winnipeg the seventh largest city in Canada and the largest city in the Province of Manitoba.

 From 2011 to 2014 Winnipeg’s population grew on average 1.61% per year, compared to a Canadian average of 1.15% per year over the same period.
 This growth rate is almost identical to the rate in Toronto (1.63%), but only half the rate in Edmonton (3.27%) and Calgary (3.62%).

-The city of Winnipeg government predicts that the population of Winnipeg in 2020 will be 762,700.
+The city of Winnipeg government predicts that the population of Winnipeg city in 2020 will be 762,700.
 The population of the Winnipeg Census Metropolitan area is predicted to be 845,700 in 2020.

 The table below lists the population of the city of Winnipeg in every census year since 1871.